Incorporating a Private Limited Company in India – Non-Resident Perspective

 The Government of India has integrated the process of incorporation (through Form SPICE+ ) which facilitates many other registrations covering Income Tax, GST, social laws and even opening a bank account.

-How much is the registration cost of a Private Company?
+How much is the registration cost of a incorporating a Private Company?

-The registration fees of a Private Company in India are very nominal.
-For Companies incorporated with Authorised Share Capital of not exceeding INR 15,00,000/- (approx. USD 19900), it does not attract any registration fees, though a nominal amount towards stamp duty is payable on the incorporation.
-Stamp Duty is a state subject, the state in which you propose to situate the Registered Office of the Company.
+The registration fees for incorporating a Private Company in India are very nominal.
+For Companies incorporated with Authorised Share Capital of not exceeding INR 15,00,000/- (approx. USD 18,000), it does not attract any registration fees, though a nominal amount towards stamp duty is payable on the incorporation.
+Stamp Duty is a state subject, the State in which you propose to situate the Registered Office of the Company.

-What all licenses and registrations come bundled with incorporation?
+What all licenses and registrations come bundled with incorporating a private limited company?

 The integrated process of registration (through SPICE+) offers certain mandatory registrations along with the mandatory bank account opening at the time of incorporation.